JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 This feature comes with some tradeoffs, such as an increase in precompilation time by 10%-50%.
 However, since this is a one-time cost, we believe the tradeoff is well worth it.
 Cache files have also become larger due to the storage of more data and the use of a different serialization format.

-The graph below illustrates the changes in time-to-load (TTL), TTFX, and cache file size starting with Julia 1.7 (prior to any of the recent precompilation improvements)[^1]:
+The graph below illustrates the changes in time-to-load (TTL), TTFX, and cache file size starting with Julia 1.7 (prior to any of the recent precompilation improvements):

 ![](/assets/blog/2023-1.9-highlights/benchmarks.png)

+(See Methodology below for details.)
 For most packages, TTFX has gone from being the dominant factor to virtually negligible.
 TTL has also been reduced, albeit not as dramatically as TTFX.
 The same data is presented in the table below, with the "ratio" columns representing the ratio of Julia 1.7 / Julia 1.9 and "total" meaning "TTL + TTFX".

 | package         | TTFX_1.7 [s] | TTFX_1.9 [s] | **TTFX_ratio** | TTL_1.7 [s] | TTL_1.9 [s] | TTL_ratio | **total_ratio** |